Applications may be made to the Commission for the following types of licences and certificates:

 In addition, the eGambling Regulations, 2009, set out the deposits required from an applicant for a licence or a certificate as well as the way these are handled and accounted for.

-Please select from the appropriate submenu on the left of this page for further information regarding licences and certificates.
+Please select from the appropriate submenu further down this page for additional information regarding licences and certificates.

 eGambling Equipment Testing Laboratories